Citrullin/hercules/README.md

 Biggest changes are the snapshot API described above and the `listAllAccounts` command, which is a little CPU-intensive and simply dumps all non-zero accounts with their respective balances.
-Feel free to try it out, but make sure to
+Feel free to try it out, but make sure to close it for public access.

-TODO: difference to the default IRI API.
-Snapshots, account listing.

 ## Pending: Roadmap